Casualties of the Russo-Ukrainian war: Civilian casualties

-By 31 October 2025, OHCHR had recorded 53,006 civilian casualties in Ukraine since 24 February 2022: 14,534 killed and 38,472 injured, but said they believe the real number is higher.
-This included 45,713 (11,782 killed and 33,931 injured) occurred on territory covered by the government of Ukraine and 7,293 (2,752 killed and 4,541 injured) on territory controlled by Russian armed forces or their affiliates.
-12,715 deaths were caused by explosive weapons "with wide area effects", 467 by mines and explosive remnants, 1,352 by small arms, including from crossfire, or road accidents involving military or civilian vehicles.
+By 31 May 2026, OHCHR had recorded 62,716 civilian casualties in Ukraine since 24 February 2022: 16,126 killed and 46,590 injured, but said they believe the real number is higher.
+This included 55,103 (13,257 killed and 41,846 injured) occurred on territory covered by the government of Ukraine and 7,613 (2,869 killed and 4,744 injured) on territory controlled by Russian armed forces or their affiliates.
+By 31 December 2025, 13,172 deaths were caused by explosive weapons "with wide area effects", 472 by mines and explosive remnants, 1,355 by small arms, including from crossfire, or road accidents involving military or civilian vehicles.

 As of 30 June 2023, OHCHR said it had received information on 287 civilian casualties in Western Russia, with 58 killed and 229 injured, while six more were killed and 16 injured in the Republic of Crimea.
 Another two civilians were killed and one injured in a Ukrainian drone attack on the Crimean bridge on 17 July 2023, while five civilians were killed and 151 were injured by a Ukrainian missile attack in Sevastopol, in Crimea, on 23 June 2024.
 Sergey Aksyonov, the Russian-installed head of Crimea, also alleged that a Ukrainian attack on drilling platforms in the Black Sea near Crimea had left seven Chernomorneftegaz workers missing.
-The 7x7 Russian opposition media outlet confirmed the deaths of 394 civilians in Russia by 25 December 2024, not including those in Crimea.
+The 7x7 Russian opposition media outlet confirmed the deaths of 394 civilians in Russia by 25 December 2024, not including those in Crimea, while the CIT Russian opposition NGO confirmed 472 civilian deaths in Russia in 2025 and the first seven months of 2026.
 In addition, missiles struck the Polish border village of Przewodów in Lublin Voivodeship on 15 November 2022, and killed two Polish civilians.
-Elsewhere, Azerbaijan Airlines Flight 8243 was mistakenly shot down and crashed at Aktau, Kazakhstan, on 25 December 2024, killing 38 people, including 23 Azerbaijanis, seven Russians, six Kazakhs and three Kyrgyz.
+Elsewhere, Azerbaijan Airlines Flight 8243 was mistakenly shot down and crashed at Aktau, Kazakhstan, on 25 December 2024, killing 38 people, including 25 Azerbaijanis, seven Russians and six Kazakhs.